isomerpages/moe-stgabrielssec/school-announcement/school-announcement/_posts/2025-03-11-post-School Operating Hours from 17th Mar to 21st Mar 2025.md

 image: ""
 variant: tiptap
 ---
-<p>School will close at 5pm from 17th March to 21st March 2025 being the
+<p>School will close at 12pm on 2nd May for Election Preparation work to
-March School Holiday Break.</p>
+be carried out.</p>
+<p>School is closed on 5th May being the designated Day-Off-In-Lieu for the
+Polling Day PH which falls on Sat 3rd May 2025.</p>
+<p></p>
 <p></p>